sodabubblewine/sodabubblewine.github.io/README.md

 > "We say that a newborn baby knows how to cry, suckle, and sneeze.
 We say that a child knows how to walk and how to ride a tricycle.
 The evidence is simply that the baby and child exhibit the behavior specified.
 Moving from the verb to the noun, we say that they possess knowledge, and the evidence is that they possess behavior.
 It is in this sense that we say that people thirst for, pursue, and acquire knowledge.
 >
 > But this brings us at once to the question of what it means to possess behavior. ... to say that a response is emitted does not imply that it has been inside the organism.
 Behavior exists only when it is being executed.
-Its execution requires a physiological system, including effectors and receptors, nerves, adn a brain.
+Its execution requires a physiological system, including effectors and receptors, nerves, and a brain.
 The system was changed when the behavior was acquired, and it is the changed system which is "possessed."
 The behavior it mediates may or may not be visible at any given moment.
 There are parallels in other parts of biology.
 An organism "possesses" a system of immune reactions in the sense that it responds to invading organisms in a special way, but its responses are not in existence until it is being invaded.
 It is often useful to speak of a repertoire of behavior which, like the repertoire of a musician or a company of players, is what a person or company is capable of doing, given the right circumstances.
 Knowledge is possesed as a repertoire in this sense."[pg.
 152 Skinner "About Behaviorism"]

 And then, jumping ahead to Skinner's section "Knowledge as Power and as Contemplation"